Beskrivning

 How can I report a security bug?

-You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+You can report security bugs through the official WP Crontrol Vulnerability Disclosure Program on Patchstack.
 The Patchstack team helps validate, triage, and handle any security vulnerabilities.
-Report a security vulnerability here.

 Vem tog bilden i tilläggets sidhuvud?